annuhuss/OOP-Closures/README.md

 }
 ```
 <p>
-As it can easily be seen from the above code, each anonymous function in the array elements is now wrapped by a closure giving each of them a parameter from its(the closure) parent scope by the aid of <strong>use</strong> keyword.
+As it can easily be seen from the above code, each anonymous function in the array elements is now wrapped by a closure giving each of them a parameter from its(the closure's) parent scope by the aid of <strong>use</strong> keyword.
 This is the beauty of using an anonymous function having a closure in many PHP applications.
 </p>

 <p>